What Is Backpacking, How to Plan, Where to Go, and How to Pack | Backpacking Guide

 How to Pack a Backpack?

 Your backpack is more than enough to hold all your stuff, even for the longer hikes.
 You just need to know the smart way to pack.
-[You may also read; What to Pack in Your Tech Backpack- Everything You Need to Know]
+If you're techies or IT professionals You may also read; What to Pack in Your Tech Backpack- Everything You Need to Know.

 I didn’t know why there were so many straps and sacks.
 Although straps are not relevant to ‘packing’ actually, I’ll tell you why you need them.
 First, let’s deal with the sacks.